The independent cinema blueprint

-Cinema & Media Room
+Cinema & Media Room Engineering

+White-label, construction-ready documentation specifically designed for AV integration teams.
 Fully dimensioned floor plans, reflected ceiling plans, elevations, and sectional details.
 Coordinated and contractor ready, eliminating ambiguity before first fix begins.

 Strategic placement of primary listening positions, balanced to screen size, sightlines, acoustic bias, and modal behaviour.
 Premium seats optimised, not assumed.
 Performance engineered around the experience, not just the room.